WeiQiPro/DenoRL/README.md

 - Input and timing basics validated.
 - Audio validated for basic playback.
 - 3D functions: not fully tested.
 If you can help test/fix, please open a PR.
+- C callback functions are implemented, some audiostream functions need fixing

 ## Contributing
 - Bug reports and small PRs welcome (particularly for 3D coverage).